EmergentProperly/Volca-Sync-Divider/README.md

 ## Schematic

-This example uses the Arduino Nano, although it was also tested on the Pro Micro.
-It should work with any Arduino.
+This example uses the Arduino Nano.
+It was also tested on the Pro Micro, and should work with any Arduino.

 ![alt text](https://github.com/EmergentProperly/Volca-Sync-Divider/blob/main/Volca-Sync-Divider-Schematic.png)